 - Improve the lives of children and youth.

-A wraparound facilitator will meet with you and your child weekly to work on creating a plan specifically for your child.
-The wraparound plan is also made with help from your child and family team, which meets once a month.
+A Wraparound facilitator will meet with youth and their family weekly to work on creating a Wraparound Plan.
+The Wraparound Plan is also developed with help from your Child and Family Team, which meets once a month.
 The team includes you, your child and people who are important in your child’s life.
 This may be professionals, family, friends, coaches or teachers who want to help your child meet their goals.
 Together, the team develops a plan of care to meet the specific needs and goals of your child and family using YES services, community resources and family strengths.